'Our future family, gone': Parents grieve lost embryos

 "I haven't told any of my patients that their embryos are damaged," Chetkowski said.
 "We don't know to what level the embryos were exposed to high temperature and how much they thawed."

-Chetkowski explained that if there was enough nitrogen left in the tank, there might be nitrogen steam or vapor.
-And while that's not the gold standard of being submerged in liquid nitrogen at minus 196 centigrade, it's possible some may still be viable after transfer to a new storage unit.
+Chetkowski explained that if there was enough liquid nitrogen left in the tank, nitrogen steam or vapor could have remained.
+And while that's not as good as being submerged in liquid nitrogen at minus 196 centigrade, it's possible some tissue may still be viable after transfer to a new storage unit.

 "It may turn out that some are more robust and survive and some may not," Chetkowski said.
-"And there's no way at eyeballing it.
+"And there's no way of eyeballing it.
 You don't know the state of the embryo until the patient decides to undergo in-vitro fertilization and they're thawed."

 As in Cleveland, the tank contained both new and much older embryos that could have been there for years.